Benoker/DockingFrames/readme.txt

-	notes - a client of the demonstration-framework, shows some notes chess - a client of the demonstration-framework, creates a new type of DockStation paint - a client using the common project
+	notes - a client of the demonstration-framework, shows some notes chess - a client of the demonstration-framework, creates a new type of DockStation paint - a client using the common project sizeAndColor - a client using the common project

 The projects have these dependencies:
 	dockingFrame: